Dallas High School (Texas)

-Dallas High School is a former public secondary school in Dallas, Texas.
-It is the alma mater of several notable Americans, including former US Attorney General and Supreme Court Justice Tom C. Clark.
+Dallas High School was a public secondary school in Dallas, Texas.
+It is the alma mater of several notable Americans, including former U.S. attorney general and Supreme Court justice Tom C. Clark.
 Built in 1907, the 3.5-story classical revival structure is located in the downtown City Center District next to the Pearl/Arts District DART light rail station.